petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/overriding-global-language-translations-with-language-properties.md

 ---
 # Overriding Global Language Translations with Language Properties

-Liferay DXP/Portal implements headings, labels, and messages for the default locale and many other locales using language translations.
+Liferay DXP/Portal implements headings, labels, and messages for many locales using language translations.
 You can override these translations for any of the locales using new language translation values in a module.

 !!! note
     The [Language Override tool](../../../system-administration/configuring-liferay/changing-translations-with-language-override.md) is the recommended approach for overriding language translations.
 This tool is available in Liferay DXP 7.4 U4 (Update 4) and above or Liferay Portal 7.4 GA8 and above.
 Continue reading for the previous way.